Enthurian/BotDetectionProject/README.md

-# BotDetectionProject
+# Windirstat Project Home Page
-Stagin project for bot detection, to be determined.
+Staging for our windirstat build.